 See 6278 for this type of revenue received directly from the federal agency.

-See 6378 for this type of revenue received from agencies other than OSPI.
+See 6378 for this type of revenue received through an agency other than OSPI.

 Record revenue from federal grants and reimbursements received through OSPI to assist school districts in providing nonprofit Early Learning programs.